ThePeej/prayers-rails-app/README.md

 ## Installation Instructions

-Fork/Clone this repo, and then navigate to the repo directory in your terminal.
+Clone this repo, and then navigate to the repo directory in your terminal.

-Then, run `bundle install` to install all gem dependencies.
+Run `bundle install` to install all gem dependencies.

 Run all rake migrations with `rake db:migrate`